Skip to content

 pieces-from-assets Scan GLB/GLTF files and emit custom piece declarations plus compatibility summaries

-extract Copy GLTF assets and write a manifest to an output folder
+extract Copy GLTF assets and write a manifest to an output folder (alias: ingest)

 bootstrap Materialize KayKit GLTF assets under a consumer asset root (PRD RB)